stackhpc/stackhpc-kayobe-config/doc/source/operations/octavia.rst

 By default Octavia will deploy a single Amphora VM per load balancing service, this should be changed to make them highly available and have two Amphora VM per service.
-Done by setting ``octavia_loadbalancer_topology: "ACTIVE_STANDBY"``, this will ensure that if an Amphora VM were to go down, the other would be able to take over the load balancing functions.
+Done by setting ``octavia_loadbalancer_topology: "ACTIVE_STANDBY"``, this will ensure that if the master Amphora VM were to go down, the other would be able to take over the load balancing functions.

 .. _Amphora image: